-The hustle and bustle of the city life takes a toll on us.
-The body, as well as the mind, aspires for frequent breaks.
+The hustle and bustle of the city life take a toll on us.
+The body, as well as the mind, aspire for frequent breaks.
 An extended weekend is most welcome as it provides the chance for a short trip.
 There are places in and around Kolkata which are not yet crowded enough to make you feel like a claustrophobic.
-A three-day-weekend became the reason for a mad debate on what should be the ideal destination.
+A three-day-weekend often becomes the reason for a mad debate on what should be the ideal destination.
 If you want to enjoy the serenity of nature along with the bustling sea waves, you can be zeroed down to Chandipur, Odisha.

-Chandipur is only 16 km from Baleswar or Balasore and is one of the many beaches in Odisha on the coastline of Bay of Bengal.
+It is only 16 km from Baleswar or Balasore and is one of the many beaches in Odisha on the coastline of Bay of Bengal.
 Chandipur has the usual beauty and attractions of a sea beach, but a rarity has made it one of its kind.
-In any other beach, the waves come and go relentlessly, the continuous sound of the waves always keeps you aware of their mighty presence, but here the waves “vanish” at times and, come back again dancing with the rhythm of their own music.
+In any other beach, the waves come and go relentlessly, the continuous sound of the waves always keeps you aware of their mighty presence, but here the waves “vanish” at times and, come back again dancing to the rhythm of their own music.
 The ‘vanishing’ or ‘receding’ sea is the star attraction of Chandipur.

 Yes, here the sea ‘vanishes’ during the ebb tide!
 Wondering?
-Actually at Chandipur beach the sea recedes up to 5 km during the low tide.
-It’s a great watch as the sea surges or retreats.
+Actually, at Chandipur beach the sea recedes up to 5 km during the low tide.
+It’s a great spectacle as the sea surges or retreats.

 We stayed at the OTDC Panthanibas resort, a decent place with wonderful room-service.
-They also arrange car services if you want to visit the adjoining places of interest around Chandipur.
 We visited the Panchalingeswar Temple which is about 45km from Chandipur.

-The serenity of the temple, nestling between the verdant Nilgiri hills, will rejuvenate your mind.
-The five ‘lingams’ symbolizing Lord Shiva are to be found at the top over which runs a perennial waterfall.
+The serenity of the temple, nestled between the verdant Nilgiri Hills, will rejuvenate your mind.
+The five ‘lingams’ symbolising Lord Shiva are to be found at the top over which runs a perennial waterfall.
 You’ve to go barefoot to reach the top climbing a flight of stairs.

 Here is a very short glimpse of the sea during the high tide.